bohanzhuang/Group-Net-semantic-segmentation/README.md

 ## [External code](http://hangzh.com/PyTorch-Encoding/)

-- We use the [**PyTorch-Encoding**](http://hangzh.com/PyTorch-Encoding/) as code base.
+- We use the [**PyTorch-Encoding**](http://hangzh.com/PyTorch-Encoding/) as the code base.
 Please refer to Pytorch-Encoding for detailed instructions of installation and usage.
+Note that you **must** install pytorch 1.0 from source and you need to solve the bug via this [link](https://github.com/huanghoujing/PyTorch-Encoding/blob/master/Fix_Bugs_of_Pytorch_Encoding.md).

 ## Training